Sadako Yamamura: In film

-Appearance
+In video games

+Sadako appeared as a playable character alongside Yoichi Asakawa in the asymmetrical horror game Dead by Daylight starting on March 8, 2022.

+Design

 Sadako's backstory is heavily inspired by the Japanese legend of Okiku.

 Sadako appears as a young woman whose face is hidden under her long black hair, and she wears a white dress that has water stains on it, which is also frayed at the end.
 This appearance is typical of yūrei.
 Specifically, Sadako is a type of yūrei known as an onryō, bound by a desire for vengeance.
 In Sadako 3D, Sadako appears as her human self while still displaying traits of an onryō, in addition to the standard yūrei appearance.
 Ring: Kanzenban was the only rendition that differed from a traditional yūrei appearance.
 She is shown similarly as a young woman, yet her hair barely covers her face, and is frequently portrayed nude, as opposed to a white garment.
 Sadako is also an amalgamation of two famous Japanese ghosts, Oiwa and Okiku.
 From Oiwa, Sadako takes the single, misshapen eye.
 From Okiku, the style of murder is, being thrown down a well and then having the ghost rise from the well to seek vengeance.

 The success of the 1998 film Ring brought the image of the yūrei to Western popular culture for the first time, although the image has existed in Japan for centuries.
 This image is often used in J-Horror films, such as Ju-on (and its remake The Grudge), One Missed Call and Dark Water.

 In the original Japanese film, Sadako's face is never seen aside from her one-eyed glare, employing the fear of the unknown.
 In Ringu 2, her skull is sculpted over with forensic clay in an attempt to reproduce her face.
 The Western remakes show Samara Morgan's face clearly.

 Chizuko Mifune, a famous psychic in the early 20th century, is an inspiration for Sadako and her mother, Shizuko.

 Sadako is also based on the life of early-20th century psychic Sadako Takahashi, an apparent practitioner of nensha, the art of projecting images onto film by thought alone.
 In 1931, Takahashi was studied by psychologist Tomokichi Fukurai for his book, Clairvoyance and Thoughtography.
 Fukurai also worked with psychic Chizuko Mifune, who inspired the backstory of Sadako and her mother Shizuko.

-In 2022, she appears as a playable character in Dead by Daylight, and cameoed in Erma (a webtoon loosely inspired by Ju-On and The Ring).